Mesothelioma VA Burial Benefits

 3. Schedule the Veteran’s Burial

-To schedule a military funeral service, an applicant or a funeral director must send a veteran’s discharge papers to the National Cemetery Scheduling Office via email or fax.
+To schedule a military funeral service, an applicant or a funeral director must email or fax the veteran’s discharge papers to the National Cemetery Scheduling Office.

-After submitting the discharge paperwork, contact the National Cemetery Scheduling Office to confirm the receipt of the documents and to determine the best day to hold the funeral.
-National cemeteries hold funerals during the weekdays.
+After submitting the discharge paperwork, contact the National Cemetery Scheduling Office to confirm receipt of the documents and determine the best day to hold the funeral.
+National cemeteries hold funerals on weekdays.

 If family members are interested in holding a burial at sea for a U.S. Navy, Marine Corps, or Coast Guard veteran, contact the VA for more information.

-Further, if a funeral must be rescheduled or canceled, reach out to the national VA cemetery that was to hold it.
-The cemetery staff can help to accommodate the change in plans.
+If a funeral must be rescheduled or canceled, contact the national VA cemetery that was to hold it.
+The cemetery staff can help accommodate the change in plans.

 Download our Free Veterans Compensation Guide now to get help accessing mesothelioma VA burial benefits and other top resources.